drivet/website-11ty/src/drafts/five-years-indieweb.md

-Don't get me wrong - after the Musk takeover of Twitter, decentralized social networking is certainly having a moment, but it's mostly in the form of ActivityPub, the protocol that powers Mastodon and a host of other applications specializing in different things, such as photo or book sharing.
-And while these applications are certainly a step up from the standard crop of corporate backed silos, they aren't a replacement for a personal website; your online presence and content, while nominally under your control, is still spread out across different platforms.
+Don't get me wrong - after the Musk takeover of Twitter, decentralized social networking is certainly having a moment, but it's mostly in the form of [ActivityPub][21], the protocol that powers [Mastodon][22] and a host of other applications specializing in different things, such as [photo][23] or [book][24] sharing.
+And while these applications are certainly a step up from the standard crop of corporate backed [silos][25], they aren't a replacement for a personal website; your online presence and content, while nominally under your control, is still spread out across different platforms.
 As I've mentioned before, it's not something that really appeals to me.

 Still, if you joined the IndieWeb in the hopes of being part of a conversation and have been disappointed, these ActivityPub based